aydini/MP-Traces/Scripts/README.md

-These are script filse for the topology created in Cloudlab that utilize the trace pair data collected (using GENI textbed).
+* These are script files for the topology created in Cloudlab that utilize the trace pair data collected (using GENI testbed).
+* Use the Cloudlab profile mptcp-auto to use the scripts in Cloudlab.